Code-Institute-Submissions/Mattias-b-Pettersson-tic-tac-toe2.0/README.md

 # Tic Tac Toe
 Tic Tac Toe is a Python terminal game, which runs in the Code Institute mock terminal on Heroku.

-Users can try to beat the computer by getting three circles in a row against the computer.
+Users can try to beat the computer by getting three X in a row against the computer.
 Here is the live version of the [project](https://tic-tac-toe-matte.herokuapp.com/).

 # How to play